This chapter is about how to implement effective casework procedures.

 If your case does not settle and the court decides your case, the court will also make a decision about legal costs.
 If you are successful in your case, the court may order the unsuccessful party to pay some of your costs.
 If you are unsuccessful, the court may order you to pay some of the other party’s legal costs — and if that occurs, this firm will not pay those costs for you.
 Those costs will be your responsibility.
 It is difficult to estimate what those costs would be.
 As a general rule, the court orders the unsuccessful party to pay in the range of one-half to two-thirds of the successful party’s costs.

 If your case is unsuccessful, you could be ordered to pay the legal costs incurred by the other party in the case.
+We will not pay these costs.
+They will be your responsibility to pay.

 LEGAL AID INDEMNITIES

-Some jurisdictions have costs indemnity provisions that apply, with certain exceptions, to people granted legal aid.15 There may be circumstances where a potential pro bono client may be able to benefit from this indemnity.
+Some jurisdictions have costs indemnity provisions that apply, with certain exceptions, to people granted legal aid.
+There may be circumstances where a potential pro bono client may be able to benefit from this indemnity.

 TERMINATING THE ENGAGEMENT